Hanxiao-Wu/GeoInverse/README.md

 - Lines 10–14: `1 3 -3 29.0 0 0 25` to `1 7 4 29.0 1 1000 0 25`
 	- Define density, Qs, Qp (using empirical relations), temperature (700), and pressure (1000) in the crystalline crust.

-**Summary**: Layer 1 represents the 29 km thick crystalline crust, where Vs is smoothly interpolated with B-spline control points and the Vp/Vs structure is essentially divided into upper crust (top 50% of the crust) and lower crust (bottom 50% of the crust).
+So, layer 1 represents the 29 km thick crystalline crust, where Vs is smoothly interpolated with B-spline control points and the Vp/Vs structure is essentially divided into upper crust (top 50% of the crust) and lower crust (bottom 50% of the crust).
 Temperature and pressure are constant across the layer, while other properties are computed based on Vs.

 **group 2** Uppermost Mantle
 - Line 15: `2 1 3 150.0 5 4.2 4.35 4.45 4.53 4.6 0 30`